SCAILE-it/GTM-Documentation/mvp-version/CONTEXTS/SPRINT.md

 ## Sprint Timeline & Team Division

+> NOTE: For the MVP launch, we will only be showing integrations with GA4, GSC and a third tool that will be decided by Anton based on time constraints - HubSpot / Google Ads / Instantly / Phantom Buster, etc.

 ### Phase 1: Core Backend Setup (Day 1-2)
 > **All team members collaborate on foundation**